 Sixth Accessibility Technology - e-Speaking Voice Recognition software

-Now, we did find a software that was meeting our exact needs.
+Now, I did find a software that was meeting our exact needs.
 It was e-Speaking Voice Recognition software.
 It used the System's voice recognition engine and provided a limited set of commands to control the computer.
 It was readily available for a nominal price.
-We got it and found that it was exactly what we wanted at the moment.
+I purchased it and found that it was exactly what we wanted at the moment.

 Seventh Accessibility Technology - Writing via Dasher using Speech

 A complete solution required combining the above individual elements.
 Avinash had tried and succeeded using Dasher via head-mouse and then he could now control his computer using e-Speaking voice recognition software.
 How about the idea of combining both?
 Namely controlling the cursor of computer via speech.
 We tried and it worked again.
 It was immensely helpful and satisfying.
 Avinash was able to write on his computer using Dasher!
 This required more practise in understanding the way Dasher works.
 Over time, he gained the ability to control his computer and dasher together to write sentences effectively.

 Avinash still uses on-screen keyboard to click on letters and composing words.
 He takes a long time to compose in this way.
 However, I believe with his speed can be increased significantly using Dasher, which would be as close to the average speed of one among us.